Kong/docs.konghq.com/app/plugins/key-authentication.md

     - label: Paginate through keys
     - label: Retrieve the Consumer associated with an key
 description: |
-  Add Key Authentication (also sometimes referred to as an API key) to your APIs, Routes, or Services.
+  Add Key Authentication (also sometimes referred to as an API key) to a Service or a Route (or the deprecated API entity).
 Consumers then add their key either in a querystring parameter or a header to authenticate their requests.
 params:
   name: key-auth
   api_id: true